Heart of a Dog: Plot

-During the weeks after the operation, the household is stunned as Sharik begins transforming into an incredibly unkempt and, at first, primitive human.
+During the weeks after the operation, the household is stunned, as Sharik begins transforming into an incredibly unkempt and at first primitive human.
 After building an alliance with Schwonder, the former canine is granted papers under the absurd name "Poligraf Poligrafovich Sharikov".
-Preobrazhensky wanted to pick a name from his Orthodox Christian calendar and Sharik instead picked the publisher name – "Poligraf" (which in Russian is the root of several words related to printing art and technology).
+Preobrazhensky wanted to pick a name from his Orthodox Christian calendar, and Sharik instead picked the publisher name, "Poligraf", which in Russian is the root of several words related to printing art and technology.

 In the aftermath, the Professor and Bormenthal patiently attempt to teach Sharikov basic etiquette.
 Instead, Sharikov mocks manners as a relic of Tsarism.
-He insists that it's better to behave "naturally".
-As a result, Sharikov curses in front of women, refuses to shave, dresses in unwashed clothing, and eats like a complete slob.
+He insists that it is better to behave "naturally".
+As a result, Sharikov curses in front of women, refuses to shave, dresses in unwashed clothing and eats like a complete slob.

-Meanwhile, Sharikov progressively turns the Professor's life into a living hell.
-One day, he accidentally turns on the spigot while chasing a cat.
+Meanwhile, Sharikov progressively turns the professor's life into a living hell.
+One day, he accidentally turns on the spigot while he chases a cat.
 With the bathroom door locked and Sharikov unable to unlock it, the entire apartment is flooded.
-Later, he is caught attempting to sexually assault one of the female servants.
+Later, he is caught in an attempt to sexually assault one of the female servants.
 Enraged, Bormenthal repeatedly hits Sharikov and forces him to apologize.
 Infuriated, Sharikov leaves the apartment and remains gone for several days.

-Later, Bormenthal begs the Professor for permission to dose and kill Sharikov with arsenic, calling him a "man with the heart of a dog".
-The Professor is horrified and orders Bormenthal not to "slander the dog".
+Later, Bormenthal begs the professor for permission to dose and kill Sharikov with arsenic and calls him a "man with the heart of a dog".
+The professor is horrified and orders Bormenthal not to "slander the dog".
 He explains that the human body parts, which came from a homeless drunkard with Bolshevik sympathies, are responsible for all of Sharikov's defects.
-Bormenthal then suggests that they redo the operation, using the body of a genius.
-Again the Professor refuses, explaining that the operation was meant to improve the Human race.
-Breaking with his former beliefs, the Professor admits that any peasant woman could give birth to a genius and that eugenics are therefore a waste of time.
-In conclusion, the Professor refuses to permit Sharikov's murder or to undo the operation, which could easily kill him as well.
+Bormenthal then suggests that they redo the operation by using the body of a genius.
+Again the Professor refuses, explaining that the operation was meant to improve the human race.
+Breaking with his former beliefs, the professor admits that any peasant woman could give birth to a genius and that eugenics are therefore a waste of time.
+In conclusion, the professor refuses to permit Sharikov's murder or to undo the operation, which could easily kill him as well.